Mvwestbury/AncientGenomicsWorkshop25/README.md

 * The output "Spottedmap_minind11.tree" can then be visualised with your favourite tree visualisation tool (e.g. figtree or online at https://phylo.io/)

-**Task 2 Question:** Is there structure in this dataset?
+**Task 2 Questions:** Is there structure in this dataset?
 Are there differences between the PCA base call methods?

 ## Run analysis to infer gene flow (D-statistics)  - RUN BUT CANCEL (TAKES TOO LONG)
 **This requires a new bamlist with the outgroup at the bottom (either striped hyena or aardwolf)**